bondarukoleh/java_playground/info/basics.md

 A primitive byte: x = 7; The bits representing 7 are go into the variable. (actual value will be placed - 00000111).
 A reference type: Dog myDog = new Dog(); The bits representing a way to get to the Dog object go into the variable.

-final variable unlike const in js cannot be reassigned, even for a new object.
+final variable like const in js cannot be reassigned, even for a new object.

 `instance variable` - declared in class, gets default value.
 `local variable` - declared in method, and doesn't get default value, need to be initialized before used.